 I haven’t read Thomas Mann’s novel, so I can’t talk about the comparisons between the movie and the book – something many reviews criticized at the time of the film’s release.
-But when it comes to film grammar, Visconti has certently mastered what the film proposes by making a movie that is almost silent to rely its narrative entirely on images.
-Death In Venice is in fact a movie about voyeurism, and Gustav von Aschenbach’s habits of contemplating Tadzio’s beauty creates a complex relationship between the two characters, rasing questions about the purity of art and the search for the sublime.
+But when it comes to film grammar, Visconti has certainly mastered what the film proposes by making a movie that is almost silent to rely its narrative entirely on images.
+Death In Venice is, in fact, a movie about voyeurism, and Gustav von Aschenbach’s habits of contemplating Tadzio’s beauty creates a complex relationship between the two characters, raising questions about the purity of art and the search for the sublime.

-In the meanwhile, rumours of a disease is spreading through the streets of Venice.
-No one wants to talk about it, but the more time Gustav spends on the italian city, the more he realises something terrible is going on.
+In the meanwhile, rumors of a disease are spreading through the streets of Venice.
+No one wants to talk about it, but the more time Gustav spends on the Italian city, the more he realizes something terrible is going on.
 Buckets of a white liquid are spread on the streets and Government signs cover the walls of the buildings.
 Through a banker, Gustav learns that cholera has reached Venice, but no one wants to talk about it because it would prevent tourist from coming to the city.

-The fact Gustav von Aschenbach is also one of the few people who are interested in what’s going on outside the hotel’s walls and ends up dying from the disease by the end of the movie, can also be seen a metaphor for someone from the upper-class who is rejoicing his lifestyle.
+The fact Gustav von Aschenbach is also one of the few people who are interested in what’s going on outside the hotel’s walls and ends up dying from the disease by the end of the movie can also be seen a metaphor for someone from the upper-class who is rejoicing his lifestyle.
 By the end of the movie he no longer believes on his work and the concepts which he has lived by.
-Through flash-backs, we learn that he has recently been criticized by the music community and we follow a scene where his friend judges him by what he has become.
-The fact that Gustav later falls in love for an extremely young boy can be seen as a transgressive act, which only death will put an end to his bourgeois life-style.
-Luchino Visconti even makes a small joke – which I’m not sure if it’s in the book – by showing Gustav going to hair dresser and putting make up on to look younger.
+Through flashbacks, we learn that he has recently been criticized by the music community and we follow a scene where his friend judges him by what he has become.
+The fact that Gustav later falls in love for an extremely young boy can be seen as a transgressive act, which only death will put an end to his bourgeois lifestyle.
+Luchino Visconti even makes a small joke – which I’m not sure if it’s in the book – by showing Gustav going to the hairdresser and putting makeup on to look younger.
 When he dies at the beach alone, longing for Tadzio, his make up is all swiped up from his sweat, making him look like a clown.